 Popular Career Options

 Graduates of engineering technology programs can find work in engineering and architectural firms, land use management and construction companies, utilities and departments of transportation.
-Employment of drafters is expected to decline by 3% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that the average salary of architectural and civil drafters was $53,470 in May 2015.
+Employment of drafters is expected to have little or no change from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that the average salary of architectural and civil drafters was $56,700 in May 2018.
 Some additional career options include:

 - Civil engineering technician